Lakhwinder Shabla

-Lakhwinder Shabla (born 24 February 1971) is an Indian German actor, theatre artist, film producer, writer, director and entrepreneur of Indian descent based in Munich, Germany.
+Lakhwinder Shabla (born 24 February 1971) is a German actor, theatre artist, film producer, writer, director and entrepreneur of Indian descent based in Munich, Germany.
 He is primarily known for his work in international cinema.

 Lakhwinder co-produced films such as Vaapsi (2016), Delhi to Lahore (2014), a German language film titled Kopfwäsche (English translation: Brainwash), and a Bollywood film titled Raja Abroadiya.

 The Punjabi movie Vaapsi was extensively shot in Punjab, India, and Germany and was released on 3 June 2016 in India, the US, and Canada.
 Raja Abroadiya was released worldwide on 16 March 2018.

 25 Years later, a German film, is currently in post-production, with an expected worldwide release after the coronavirus pandemic.